overbrowsing/pruner/README.md

 ### CDN

-Use this script tag to include the minified version of `pruner.js` directly in your project:
+Use this script element to include the minified version of `pruner.js` directly in your project:

 ```html
 <script async src="https://unpkg.com/prunerjs@1.1.8/dist/pruner.min.js"></script>